-- We have reduced costs and delivered further value for money by increasing online transactional access to more services
+- Reduce costs and deliver further value for money by increasing online transactional access to more services.

-- We have improved the effectiveness of our service delivery by implementing cost effective technologies such as Interactive Voice Recognition software
+- Improve the effectiveness of our service delivery by implementing cost effective technologies such as Interactive Voice Recognition software.

-- We have made progress working towards making the Council sustainable in the long term
+- Progress working towards making the Council sustainable in the long term.

 - We continue to provide accessible services to the public.